Charlie Brandt: 1971 murders

 On January 3, 1971, Brandt and his family had returned to their Fort Wayne residence the previous night following their annual Christmas vacation in Ormond Beach, Florida.
-After the children had turned in for the evening, Herbert was shaving in the bathroom while Ilsa, eight months pregnant, was taking a soak in their bathtub reading Time magazine.
+After the children had turned in for the evening, Herbert was shaving in the bathroom while Ilsa, eight months pregnant, was taking a bath while reading Time magazine.
 Brandt, then aged 13, abruptly walked into the bathroom and shot both parents at point blank range with his father's 9mm handgun, which he had taken from a nightstand drawer.
 His father survived, but his mother and the fetus were killed instantly.

 Brandt then entered the bedroom of his older sister Angela and attempted to shoot her, but his gun would not fire.
 After a physical struggle, Angela managed to calm her brother by promising that she would help him figure out what to do.
 She eventually convinced Brandt to go upstairs to retrieve blankets for their infant sisters, who were unharmed, before fleeing the house and seeking help from neighbors.
 After pursuing his terrified sister outside, Brandt knocked on a neighbor's door, telling her, "I just shot my mom and dad."
 Herbert later identified his son as his attacker.

 After the shooting, Brandt had told Angela that he could not remember what he had done.
 Angela described her brother as being in a trance-like state, which had broken during their struggle.
 Upon being interviewed by police, Brandt attributed the shooting to "a combination of things" related to school, stating that, "Everything sort of just snapped in my mind.
 I felt like I never felt before."
-Brandt also alluded to an incident that took place a few days before the shooting, near the end of his family's Florida vacation, in which Herbert had shot and killed their dog while the two were hunting.
+Brandt also alluded to an incident that took place a few days before the shooting, near the end of his family's vacation in Florida, in which Herbert had shot and killed their dog while the two were hunting.

 Three separate psychiatric evaluations failed to determine what triggered the shooting.
-Because he was too young to be tried for murder under Indiana state law, Brandt spent one year at a psychiatric hospital in Indianapolis before being released back into the custody of his family in June 1972.
+Because he was too young to be tried for murder under Indiana law, Brandt spent one year at a psychiatric hospital in Indianapolis before being released back into the custody of his family in June 1972.
 The family never spoke of the incident again.
 Until 2004, Brandt's two younger sisters had lived under the impression that their mother had been killed in a car accident.